 Welcome to Phoenix Rising Homeschoolers!

-- If you are a homeschooler or you are thinking about homeschooling, I hope you will find value in our efforts to present an honest or different perspective of homeschooling.
+If you are a homeschooler or you are thinking about homeschooling, I hope you will find value in our efforts to present various perspectives of homeschooling.

 To keep us current and to support other homeschooling families, I ask that my homeschooling friends share their favorite resources, solutions, and experiences.
 If you have ever made your own curriculum, teaching materials, or reused/upcycled older materials-please consider using the contact us form below to tell us about it or join our Facebook group.

 Have something you have been working on that you want to share with us?
 Here is your chance to let us know!